intentor/adic/README.md

 ## <a id="quick-start"></a>Quick start

 1\.
 Create the context root (e.g. GameRoot.cs) of your scene by inheriting from `Adic.ContextRoot`.

-**Note:** there should be only one context root per scene.

-**Hint:** when using a context root for each scene of your game, to make the project more organized, create folders for each of your scenes that will hold their own scripts and context roots.

 ```cs
 using UnityEngine;